Yousra Elbagir

-Yousra Elbagir is a Sudanese–British journalist and writer.
+Yousra Elbagir is a Sudanese–British TV journalist and writer.
+She is the Africa correspondent for UK news broadcaster Sky News.

 Early years and education

 Elbagir was born in Khartoum to a Sudanese journalist and politician father, and to a publisher and business person mother.
 Her mother is known to be the first female publisher in Sudan.
 She grew up in the United Kingdom until she was 8 years old, when her family moved to Sudan.
 She moved back to London at the age of 16 and there, she acquired her A levels and graduated from the University of St Andrews with honours after studying Social Anthropology.

 Journalism

 Elbagir started her journalistic experience by participating in student publications during her studies at St Andrews.

-Elbagir returned to Sudan in 2015 after her studies to train as a journalist in the field for a year and half.
+Elbagir returned to Sudan in 2015 after her studies to train as a journalist in the field.
 As of 2016, she was working as a freelance reporter in Khartoum and was a producer for Elephant Media.
 Her works have been featured on HBO, Channel 4, BBC Africa, BBC Radio 4, CNN, The Financial Times and The Guardian.

-Elbagir is well-known for having launched the #SudanUnderSanction online media campaign in which Sudanese women and men discussed the effects of the trade sanctions against Sudan.
+Elbagir started to become well known after launching the #SudanUnderSanctions online media campaign in which Sudanese women and men discussed the effects of the trade sanctions against Sudan.

 In 2019, Elbagir reported on the Sudanese Revolution while working for Channel 4.
 She criticised the beginning steps of the Sudanese institutional transition to democracy, stating, "For the [first] tangible political progress of decades to exclude women is ridiculous. ...
 Women were the reason that the mass pro-democracy sit-in was able to continue for nearly two months.
 They ran make-shift clinics, fed fasting protesters daily during Ramadan, they spent the night at check points searching female protesters."

+In 2022, Elbagir joined Sky News as its Africa correspondent.